Evolution towards quasi-equilibrium in nematic liquid crystals studied through decoherence of multi-spin multiple-quantum coherences: Experimental setup and results

-\insertfig{ht}{FigPaper_EvolEspCoer1_PAAd6}{8.5}{13.3}{Front view of the single quantum spectra of nematic PAA$_{d6}$ prepared in the $\mathcal{W}$ condition ($\mu=1$ of \fig{FigPaper_JB_MREVn_coer_PAAd6}(b)), corresponding to $\tau < 1400 \mu$s.(b) Time evolution of the amplitude of different frequency components of the spectra obtained from (a).
-The curves were normalized to compare their decay rates.
-The dashed lines are the exponential fittings to each frequency component decay.
-Label indicates the characteristic decay times $\tau_d$.}

-In order to show that this characteristic behaviour is independent of the particular reversion sequence and compound, we carried out a similar experiment using the reversion sequence known as Magic Sandwich (MS) instead of MREV on the nematic liquid crystal 8CB. \fig{FigPaper_EvolEspCoer1_8CB}(a) shows the multi-spin single-quantum spectra at different reversion times in 8CB, starting from the $\mathcal{W}$ condition ($t_p=72 \mu$s).
-In this reversion sequence $\tau = 1.5\,\tau_M$ as in \fig{FigPaper_MPulsos_JBRT}(c) \cite{gonzalez11}.
+In order to show that the frequency-selective amplitude decay is independent of the particular reversion sequence and compound, we carried out a similar experiment using the reversion sequence known as Magic Sandwich (MS), on 8CB in the nematic phase.
+In this case $\tau = 1.5\,\tau_M$ as in \fig{fig:Puls}(c) \cite{GzzSegZam11}.
+Figure \ref{fig:C1_8CB}(a) shows the multi-spin single-quantum spectra at different $D$ block lengths, with the initial state prepared in the $\mathcal{W}$ condition, and (b) shows that the higher frequency component amplitudes attenuate with $\tau$ notably faster than the central peak, similarly to 5CB.
+By fitting these curves with Gaussian functions as \eq{eq:gauss_fit}, we get the characteristic decay times: $2\un{ms}$ and $1.2\un{ms}$.

-The amplitude of the higher frequency components decrease with $\tau$ faster than the central peak. \fig{FigPaper_EvolEspCoer1_8CB}(b) shows the $\tau$ dependence of the amplitudes of the central and side peaks.
-The central peak amplitude decay was fitted with a linear function with slope $\tau_d= 3.84$ms, while the characteristic decay time of the side peak (exponential fit) is $\tau_d= 1.24$ms.\\

-\insertfig{ht}{FigPaper_EvolEspCoer1_8CB}{8.0}{13.3}{(a) Stack plot of the spectra of the single quantum coherence in 8CB for different reversion times $\tau$. (b) Time evolution of the (normalized) amplitude of the central peak (blue circles) and the side peaks (green triangles).
-The dashed lines are exponential fittings which show the marked difference in the characteristic decay times of the two frequency curves.
-The central peak amplitude decay was fitted with a linear function with slope $\tau_d$ = 3.84ms.}
+\insertfig{ht}{fig:C1_8CB}{FigPaper_EvolExpCoer1_8CB}{8.0}{13.3}{(a) Stack plot of the spectra of single-quantum coherence for $\mathcal{W}$-order ($t_p = 72\un{\mu s}$) in 8CB for different reversion times $\tau$. (b) Time evolution of the (normalized) amplitude of the central peak (blue circles) and the side peaks (green triangles).
+The dashed lines are Gaussian fittings with the characteristic times $\tau_d$ as are shown in the inset box.}